developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-Specifies the number of stop bits to be used..
+Specifies the number of stop bits to be used.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.SerialComm.ONE - String: ONE One stop bit is used
+* Constant: EB.SerialComm.ONE - String: ONE One stop bit is used.
 * Constant: EB.SerialComm.ONE_AND_HALF - String: ONE_AND_HALF 1.5 stop bits are used.
 * Constant: EB.SerialComm.TWO - String: TWO two stop bits are used.
 ####Access